Phone: (215) 345-7000

-Kellie represents clients in Pennsylvania and New Jersey residential and commercial real estate matters, including sales and acquisitions, landlord-tenant transactions, foreclosures, short sales, and other legal issues affecting the use and ownership of real estate.
+Kellie represents individuals and businesses in Pennsylvania and New Jersey residential and commercial real estate transactions, including sales and acquisitions, leasing, foreclosures and short sales, and other matters involving legal issues relating to the use and ownership of real estate.

 In her banking practice, she represents financial institutions in the structuring, negotiating, and closing of business and commercial real estate loan transactions.
-She has experience in every part of these transactions, including due diligence, title review, financing and other transaction documents to assure a smooth, efficient and successful result.
+She has experience in all aspects of commercial transactions, including due diligence, title review, financing structure and transaction documentation, and works to ensure a smooth, efficient and successful closing.

-In addition to her active real estate and banking practice, Kellie participates in a broad range of land use matters, such as obtaining zoning, subdivision, and land development approvals for residential and commercial clients; zoning hearing board applications; zoning map and text amendments; and challenges to the validity of zoning ordinances.
-Her experience includes participation in successful litigation in the courts of common pleas, as well as appeals to the Pennsylvania Commonwealth Court and the Pennsylvania Supreme Court.
+In addition to her active real estate and banking practices, Kellie participates in a broad range of land use matters, such as securing subdivision and land development approvals for residential and commercial clients; zoning hearing board applications; zoning map and text amendments; and challenges to the validity of zoning ordinances.
+Her experience includes participation in successful appeals in the courts of common pleas, as well as appeals to the Pennsylvania Commonwealth Court and the Pennsylvania Supreme Court.

 A sampling of Kellie's accomplishments include:

-Kellie is a member of the Bucks County and Pennsylvania Bar Associations.
-She is also a member of the Bucks Professional Alliance and the Bucks County/Montgomery County Homebuilders' Association.
+Kellie is a member of the Bucks County Bar Association and the Pennsylvania Bar Association.

 Kellie is admitted to the Pennsylvania Bar, the New Jersey Bar and the United States District Court for the Eastern District of Pennsylvania.